USCbiostats/annoq-site/docs/_docs/services/api.md

 1. Identify the attributes of interest and optionally SNP's that should not be retrieved (i.e. filtered) if a given attribute is not set
 2. Identify the SNP's of interest.
 This can be through chromosome position or RSID or gene product.
 3. Identify the number of SNP's that fit the search criteria
 4. Retrieve the SNP's.
 Since a large number of SNP's can meet the search criteria, pagination is used to retrieve sets of SNP's.
+Use the 'download' end-points to retrieve up to a million records.

 ## SNP Attributes